EmmanuellaOdiete/Bike-Sales-Analysis/README.md

 ## 📂 Access the Dataset

-The dataset is publicly available on Kaggle.
+The dataset is available for download directly from the project repository.
+Simply locate the file titled "Bike Sales Data Tables.zip" in the repository and click the Download button.
 It includes nine relational tables: brands, categories, customers, orders, order_items, products, staffs, stores, and stocks.
-The dataset is also available for download directly from the project repository.
-Simply locate the file titled "Bike_Sales_Dataset.xlsx" in the repository and click the Download button.
 With full access to the raw data, you can replicate the analysis, explore additional questions, or extend the work with your own insights.

 ## 📌 Key Findings